MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/Teams-live-share-get-started.md

 ## Resource-specific consent

-The RSC permissions model enables **team owners** and **chat owners** to grant consent for an application to access and modify a Teams data and a chat's data, respectively.If you want audio ducking and meeting stage support, more RSC permissions are required.
+The RSC permissions model enables **team owners** and **chat owners** to grant consent for an application to access and modify a Teams data and a chat's data, respectively.
+Enable RSC permissions for Audio ducking and meeting stage support.

 ### Resource-specific permissions for Teams live share